freesurfer-rge/slothpu16/pcbs/ReadMe.md

 In addition to containing the instruction register itself, this module implements the 'SET' instruction.
 This Register is supposed to be set to zero when power is connected, but for some reason it doesn't.
 However, the Reset line does work correctly.
-A [connector](./RwR%20Connector/) is provided for testing the register itself.
+A [connector](./RwR%20Connector/) is provided for testing the register itself (remember that the connector board does **not** use the common bus).

 ## Program Counter

 The [Program Counter](./Program%20Counter/) has two daughter cards - a second Register With Reset (which is the PC register) and an [incrementer](./Incrementer/).
-The latter takes care of incrementing the program counter by two (unless a branch is taken), and has its own [test connector board](./Incrementer%20Connector/).
+The latter takes care of incrementing the program counter by two (unless a branch is taken), and has its own [test connector board](./Incrementer%20Connector/) (remember that the connector board does **not** use the common bus).

 ## Pi Backplane Connector